pyOpenSci/python-package-guide/documentation/index.md

 # Get Started with Documenting Your Python Package

+🚧 UNDER CONSTRUCTION - THIS CONTENT SHOULD BE FURTHER DEVELOPED BY THE END OF 2022!
+KEEP CHECKING BACK TO UPDATES AS THEY ARE IN PROGRESS🚧

 Documentation is as important to the success of your Python open source package as the code itself.
 While quality code is valuable as it gets the tasks that your package seeks to achieve, completed, if users don't understand how to use the